Easy blueberry muffins are made at home with simple ingredients. Fresh or frozen blueberries can be used and little lemon zest adds some flavor!

 Tips for making blueberry muffins

 Most importantly, toss the blueberries (fresh or frozen) with the flour.
 They flour will help prevent the blueberries from sinking to the bottom of the muffin.
-Rub the lemon zest and sugar together with your fingers.
-This increases the amount of lemon flavor in your muffins.
 Avoid over mixing the dough.
 Be gentle when combining the wet and dry ingredients.
 If you mix too much, the muffins will turn out dense and dry.
 Sprinkle the tops of the muffins with sugar to get that nice glistening muffin top (the best part!)

 Frequently Asked Questions